 Fast-paced jigsaw puzzles, matching madness, picture riddles and more: There are a ton of things for your child to spy here.

 Try this deceptively tricky challenge inspired by the hit book Chasing Vermeer.
 Need a puzzle to go?
 Get a printable version.

 Get in on the craze!
 This site features 4 levels of difficulty, plus helpful hints if you want them.

 Can You See What I See?

 Can your child find all the hidden objects?
 Zoom in and take a peek inside the Dream Machine.

-Your child will use problem-solving skills to puzzle Junkbot's way through each level and save the planet Cybit.
+Your child will use problem-solving and coding skills to puzzle the way through each level and save the planet Cybit.